jsford/jsford.github.io/posts/0000-sort-points/sort-points.md

 ---
-title: Sort LiDAR points into raster scan order 80x faster.
+title: Sort LiDAR point clouds 80x faster.
-description: do something cool!
+description: Avoid calling `atan2()` in your comparison function, and use a recent sorting algorithm like `pdqsort()`.
 date: May 19, 2023
 ---